Children’s Mental Health

 - Common physical symptoms of anxiety or depression

-- Play Therapy refers to a large number of treatment methods, all of which make use of one or more of the natural benefits of play.
-Play allows children a safe psychological distance from their problems and allows them to express their true thought and feelings in ways best suited to their developmental level.
+- Play therapy refers to a large number of treatment methods, all of which make use of one or more of the natural benefits of play, using toys, dolls, games, etc. Play allows children a safe psychological distance from their problems and allows them to express their true thought and feelings in ways best suited to their developmental level.

-- Psychotherapy is a broad term that encompasses numerous styles of therapy and employs verbal or nonverbal communication with a client to help treat psychiatric problems, behavioral issues, personality disorders, and various other types of emotional distress.
+- Psychotherapy is a broad term that encompasses numerous styles of therapy and uses verbal or nonverbal communication with a client to help treat psychiatric problems, behavioral issues, personality disorders, and various other types of emotional distress.
 This form of personal counselling is based on an interpersonal relationship, as opposed to the alternative chemical or physical forms of therapy.
-As the therapist creates dialogue, you are able to learn more about your moods, behavior, feelings, and thoughts.
-Understanding these factors helps you to control your life and handle certain situations healthily.

 Insight has therapists who specialize in treating children.
 If your child is struggling, please contact us and we can help you find a therapist that’s right for you and your child.